qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

   |

-* Studying an existing and well documented algorithm, and copy all the useful layouts.
+* Study an existing and well documented algorithm, and copy all the useful layouts.
 * If the algorithm does not provide any output, just skip that section
 * When you are finished, just follow the guidelines described in :ref:`step_by_step`